Animation BA (Hons)

 International experience opportunities

 We aim to encourage students to broaden their horizons by taking advantage of either study abroad or placement opportunities2.
 The art and design course teams work hard to ensure that students have the opportunity to widen their cultural understanding and feed their creative research through travel.
-Our students have gone on study trips to Lisbon, Barcelona, Paris and Copenhagen (subject to additional costs).
+Previous students have gone on study trips to Lisbon, Barcelona, Paris and Copenhagen.
 These experiences often underpin independent projects and allow you to gain confidence in travelling abroad.

 Please note that all international experience opportunities may be subject to additional costs, competitive application, availability and meeting applicable visa and travel requirements are therefore not guaranteed2.